MonitorAmbientLight/mal-master/README.md

 Now put the microcontroller in the horizontal center of the white breadboard, so that the nose or cutout (yellow marker) on the controller points to the center of the breadboard.
 ![02](/pictures/02.jpeg)

 Now pull off the cover foil of the adhesive pad on the bottom side of the breadboard.
-Now glue the breadboard into the MAL case so that it rests against the wall (yellow marker) and the horizontal edge is about 1.5 centimeters away from the lower wall (orange marker).
+Glue the breadboard into the MAL case (3D Model: mal-base) so that it rests against the wall (yellow marker) and the horizontal edge is about 1.5 centimeters away from the lower wall (orange marker).
 ![03](/pictures/03.jpeg)

 ### Step 2

-Now take the 4-core cable with the black plug and push it through the rectangular hole where the two side-by-side glands are located, so that the exposed wire ends protrude about 2 centimeters behind the gland and screw down the strain relief with two hex screws (Part no. X) (yellow marker).
+Now take the 4-core cable with the black plug and push it through the rectangular hole where the two side-by-side glands are located, so that the exposed wire ends protrude about 2 centimeters behind the gland and screw down the strain relief (3D model: mal-cable-strain-relief) with two hex screws (Part no. X) (yellow marker).
 ![04](/pictures/04.jpeg)

 The intermediate result should now look like this: